Features

 Six days of boundary-pushing classical, indie and electronic music: Birds of Paradise transforms Utrecht into a hub for experimental voices and contemporary sound.
-From 9–21 March, the fifth edition of the festival is set to host forward-thinking performances and collaborations featuring esteemed artists like CocoRosie, caroline and Zola Jesus alongside bold emerging talents in the concert halls of TivoliVredenburg.
+On 9, 16 and 18–21 March 2026, the 5th edition of the festival hosts forward-thinking performances and collaborations featuring esteemed acts like CocoRosie, caroline and Zola Jesus, alongside bold emerging talents in the concert halls of TivoliVredenburg.

 9 March – Zola Jesus x Spaceship Ensemble